JJ/granada-off/text/holy-not-a-week.md

 Generals, but generally a bit more trim.

-This is the dress code for the rest of the celebrations that dot the whole year, which include sewing of flags, sorry, pendons, sorry, *sinpecado* if it is somehow related to the Virgin Mary, presentation of posters of the first float in the brotherhood, presentation of the poster with the second float, presentation of a poster for the day the
+This is the dress code for the rest of the celebrations that dot the whole year, which include sewing of flags, sorry, pennants, sorry, *sinpecado* if it is somehow related to the Virgin Mary, presentation of posters of the first float in the brotherhood, presentation of the poster with the second float, presentation of a poster for the day the